AntikoreDev/dbdocs/README.md

 This is an official documentation for [Dansebox](https://antikore.itch.io/dansebox)'s modding API created using [MkDocs](https://www.mkdocs.org/).
 This website is hosted through GitHub pages and you can check it at https://antikoredev.github.io/dbdocs/

 ## Example mod
-This is a very basic example mod you can use to try out the api.
+This is a very basic example mod you can use to try out the api:
 ```lua
 --[[
 A simple mod that restarts a level if the player gets hit!